scorpjke/VQuick/README.md

 - nhân viên cứu hỏa → `3vch`
 - chúc mừng sinh nhật → `wms3`

+Important note regarding full codes
+---

+FL codes: if the word starts with a vowel, we don't search for that vowel on the keyboard but instead we just remove the diacritics.
+For example:

+- uống → `u9` (not k9)
+- âm → `am` (not sm)

-Important note regarding the letter Q: "u" is considered to be a part of the initial so it's not included in the middle.
+The letter Q: "u" is considered to be a part of the initial so it's not included in the middle.
 For example:

 - quận → `qsn` (not qxn)
 - quyền → `qkn` (not qjn; the formula here is considered to be **qu** + **yên/iên**)